AminFadaee/Amikabir-Machine-Learning/README.md

 ## HW1
 This homework is designed to familiarize student with linear regression, polynomial regression, closed form regression, regularization and MSE.

+## HW2
+This homework is About KNN and Decision Tree Classifiers.